GodwinOnah/E-Commerce-Shopping-DOTNET-AWS-API/README.md

 * You can either work with the default postgreSQL database or add connection strings from databases from a cloud service e.g  Azure SQL database.
 Do configure to your choice in the application entry file.
 * Create an .env file in your project root folder and add your variables.
 See .env.sample for assistance.
 ### Usage
-* Run npm start to start the application.
+* Run dotnet watch --no-hot-reload to start the application.
 * Connect to the API using Postman using the link https://blessingbagstoe.azurewebsites.net
 ### API Endpoints
 | HTTP Verbs | Endpoints | Action |